Replacing US coal plants with solar and wind is cheaper than running them - The Boston Globe

 Now, incentives from the Inflation Reduction Act mean the share of coal power that’s more expensive has risen to 99 percent.

-The White House’s push to move the US away from fossil fuels has received criticism from industry groups as well as some members of Congress — like Democratic Senator Joe Manchin of West Virginia — who have argued that the plans will strip jobs from communities that need them.
+The White House’s push to move the United States away from fossil fuels has received criticism from industry groups as well as some members of Congress — like Democratic Senator Joe Manchin of West Virginia — who have argued that the plans will strip jobs from communities that need them.

 But even with renewables costing less overall, replacing the country’s coal plants would require billions in investment, which the study authors say would create economic opportunity.
 Mike O’Boyle, an author of the report and a director at Energy Innovation, says he hopes the new research will encourage public utilities commissions to invest in renewable energy.